d0703887/NTU-ESOE-Capstone/README.md

 NTU-ESOS-Capstone topics of Engineering Science and Ocean Engineering
 ## Abstract

 This is an implementation of AI-based Face Anti-Spoofing(FAS) Detection.
-The goal of this project is to perform FAS on detection on Rasberry Pi 4.
+The goal of this project is to perform FAS detection on Rasberry Pi 4.
 We trained CDCN++ which was proposed in "***Searching Central Difference Convolutional Networks for Face Anti-Spoofing***" from scratch.
 The model was trained on OULU-NPU and SiW dataset.

 ## Demo
 * #### 明軒桑's facial depth map